One Hierarchy Spawns Another: Graph Deconstructions and the Complexity Classification of Conjunctive Queries: Introduction

-\end{itemize} We give a unified explanation for these reductions by defining a relation $\preceq$ on graph classes.
-This relation has the key property that
+We give a unified explanation for all of these reductions by defining a binary relation $\preceq$ on graph classes.
+This relation has the key property:

-and this key property is shown to imply the two just-named results.
+This key property is shown to imply the three just-named results.

 The definition of the relation $\preceq$ is simple and is based on a notion which we call \emph{graph deconstruction} and which is strongly related to and inspired by the notion of tree decomposition.
 When $\relg$ and $\relh$ are graphs, we define an $\relh$-deconstruction of $\relg$ to be a family $(B_h)_{h \in H}$ of subsets of the vertex set of $\relg$ which is indexed by the vertex set $H$ of $\relh$ and which satisfies properties similar to those in the definition of tree decomposition (Definition~\ref{def:deconstruction}); note that here, the graph $\relh$ is not restricted to be a tree, as it is in the definition of tree decomposition.
 Each such deconstruction $(B_h)_{h \in H}$ has associated with it a measure called its \emph{width} which is based on the sizes of the subsets $B_h$.
-For graph classes $\fG$ and $\fH$, we define $\fG \preceq \fH$ if and only if there is a constant $w$ where for each graph $\relg$ in $\fG$, there is a graph $\relh$ in $\fH$ such that $\relg$ has a $\relh$-deconstruction of width at most $w$.
+For graph classes~$\fG$ and~$\fH$, we define $\fG \preceq \fH$ if and only if there is a constant $w$ where for each graph~$\relg$ in $\fG$, there is a graph $\relh$ in $\fH$ such that $\relg$ has an $\relh$-deconstruction of width at most $w$.

-For a computer scientist, this relation $\preceq$ can be intuitively thought of as a notion of reduction between graph classes, and indeed some of its properties are akin to those of complexity-theoretic reductions; for example, any graph set is equivalent to a finite variation thereof.\footnote{ A set $\fH$ is a \emph{finite variation} of a set $\fG$ if the symmetric difference of $\fG$ and $\fH$ is finite.} However, since the definition of the $\preceq$ relation is purely graph-theoretic, we are able to unconditionally derive a complete hierarchy of graph classes with respect to this relation.
-Define $\T_n$ to be the class of trees of height at most~$n$; $\F_n$ to be the class of forests of height at most $n$; and $\L$ to be the class of all graphs.
-We present the following hierarchy of graph classes (Theorem~\ref{thm:graph-hierarchy}):
+We describe completely the hierarchy that this relation yields on graph classes.
+Define~$\T_n$ to be the class of trees of height at most~$n$; $\F_n$ to be the class of forests of height at most $n$; and $\L$ to be the class of all graphs.
+We present the following hierarchy: